-Model Three: Combination
+3 Model Three: Combination

-Model Three is a combination of models one and two.
-It is a municipal bank that accepts deposits, performs the City's cash management and commercial banking, and affordable housing and small business lending.

-The municipal bank will allow the City to divest from commercial banking partners.
-The municipal bank will also perform significant lending in the community.
-As in Model One, at \$1 billion in loans, the municipal bank will make 170 affordable housing loans, 62 wholesale small business loans (which will result in numerous small business loans), and 714 direct small business loans.
+Model Three is a combination of Models One and Two.
+It is a municipal bank that accepts deposits, performs the City's cash management and commercial banking, as well affordable housing and small business lending.
+Model Three will not perform retail banking for customers.
+Model Three will allow the City to both divest from commercial banking partners and perform reinvestment lending.
+As in Model One, at \$1 billion in loans, the municipal bank will make 170 affordable housing loans, 60 wholesale small business loans (which will result in numerous small business loans), and 700 direct small business loans.
 As the bank scales up, the magnitude of its investment in the community will similarly scale.